-Besides, Clinical studies and general population surveys have also indicated the association of heavy drinking with violent behaviours on their spouses in general and violence on an intimate partner in particular.
-Between 2019 and 2020 Kochi reported 352 domestic violence casesand one of the most affected ones during the lockdown period were undoubtedly women.
+Besides, Clinical studies and general population surveys have also indicated the association of heavy drinking with violent behaviours toward their spouses in general and violence toward an intimate partner in particular.
+Between 2019 and 2020, Kochi reported 352 domestic violence cases, and one of the most affected ones during the lockdown period was undoubtedly women.
 The report suggests that when men started spending more time in their respective houses, the violence against women also increased.

-And the major reason behind non-reporting domestic abuse cases before the law is because it occurs at home, which is apparently considered the safest place for all.
-There are various reasons like jealousy, psychological disorder, self-esteem, old traditional beliefs, and so on which give rise to the crime of domestic abuse.
-Not to mention, these kinds of violence is not limited to just physical abuse and includes other four aspects: Mental abuse/Emotional abuse, Sexual Abuse, and Economic/Financial abuse.
+And the major reason behind the non-reporting of domestic abuse cases before the law is that it occurs at home, which is apparently considered the safest place for all.
+There are various reasons like jealousy, psychological disorder, self-esteem, old traditional beliefs, and so on, which give rise to the crime of domestic abuse.
+Not to mention, these kinds of violence is not limited to just physical abuse and include four other aspects: Mental abuse/Emotional abuse, Sexual Abuse, and Economic/Financial abuse.

 II.
 Types of domestic violence

 Physical Abuse refers to the act or conducts of the perpetrator which of such a nature as likely to cause bodily harm, pain, or danger to life, limb or health or impairs the health or development of the aggrieved person.
 It includes acts of assault, criminal intimidation, and criminal force.

 Emotional abuse refers to mental violence in the mind of the aggrieved.
 It is emotional torture on the person, which often a time results in suicide by the victim.
 Emotional abuse is said to be the prominent cause where the victim commits suicide because of the extent of emotional torture on her rise up to the brim.